jeffdgr8/kotbase/docs/databases.md

 Things to watch for include:

 * If the named database does not exist in the specified, or default, location then a new one is created
-* The database is created in a default location unless you specify a directory for it — see: [`DatabaseConfiguration`]( ../api/couchbase-lite-ee/kotbase/-database-configuration/) and [`DatabaseConfiguration.setDirectory()`]( ../api/couchbase-lite-ee/kotbase/-database-configuration/set-directory.html)
+* The database is created in a default location unless you specify a directory for it — see [`DatabaseConfiguration`]( ../api/couchbase-lite-ee/kotbase/-database-configuration/) and [`DatabaseConfiguration.setDirectory()`]( ../api/couchbase-lite-ee/kotbase/-database-configuration/set-directory.html)